hud-govt-nz/hud-idi/README.md

 git bundle create project_name.bundle -all
 ```

-Request for the bundle file to be put into the IDI, and then from inside the IDI, run:
+Request for the bundle file to be put into the IDI, and then from inside the IDI, create an empty Git project, go into it and run:
 ```
-git clone project_name.bundle
+git pull project_name.bundle
 ```

-To update projects once they've been created, you'll want to bundle commits with:
+To update projects once they've been created, you'll want to bundle all the commits that are new:
 ```
-git log --oneline # Check which commits you want to bundle git bundle create project_name_20250801.bundle 5182737..HEAD # Replace 5182737 with the actual commit ID
+git log --oneline # Find the last old commit e.g. 5182737 git bundle create project_name_20250801.bundle 5182737..HEAD # Replace 5182737 with the actual commit ID
 ```

-And the from inside the IDI run:
+Once you get the bundle file to the other side, run:
 ```
 git pull project_name_20250801.bundle
 ```